collectiveai-team/invoke-ai-docker/README.md

     - docker 20.10 or above
     - docker-compose-plugin 2.12 or above

-You also need the latest version of [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html)
+If you want to run the inference on GPU you also need the latest version of [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html)
 <br/>

 Build & run